 The Cash Receipts is used to record payment settlements.
 Cash transactions also include transactions made through cheques and transfers.
 Entries in the Cash Receipts record must be analysed into appropriate columns.
-Columns should be headed up for various types of receipts, e.g. Book Rental, tours, grants, etc.
+Columns should be headed up for various types of receipts, e.g. tours, grants, etc.

 Entries in the Cash Receipts record should be totalled for the period covered by the lodgement and this total must equal the total of the lodgement.